 Overend has a way of drawing the reader in and taking you with him, so that it feels as if you are doing the walk with him.
 His wry sense of humour shines through as well, taking us through his ups, his downs and the numerous times he got lost.

-Despite professing to "hate" pretty much every member of the human race, he finds time to stop and chat with pretty much every one he meets on this challenging walk.
+Despite professing to "hate" pretty much every member of the human race, he finds time to stop and chat with virtually every one he meets on this challenging walk.
 He also finds time to fill us in on a little bit of the history of the places he walks through, doing this in a manner that is informed and informative and not in the least bit dry.

 I said his humour shines through, and there are numerous laugh-out-loud moments in the book, usually from his many "tantrums" (mostly the result of getting lost) and his vivid imagination (the result of the situations he gets himself into).